REACH & CLP

 Source : © European Union, 2025 - EP

-Highlights - ENVI Members to discuss draft opinion on 2026 EU Budget and climate priorities - Committee on the Environment, Public Health and Food Safety - July 11, 2025
+Highlights - ENVI exchange of views with Danish Council Presidency on environmental priorities - Committee on the Environment, Public Health and Food Safety - September 3, 2025

 Source : © European Union, 2025 - EP